six-px/six-px/README.md

 ## six-px
-six-px is a css framework.
+six-px is a pc css framework.
 ## why six-px
 Spacing and size step are 6px.
 ## demo